 Starting 2020 the Faculty of Physics, Mathematics and Computer Sciences offers two scholarships (830 € per month each) for the Master of Science in Physics Program.
-The scholarship is granted for one year (12 months).
+The scholarship is granted for 12 months.

 Who is eligible?

 International students who received their Bachelor of Science degree from a foreign university.
 To be granted the scholarship you need to have admission to the Master of Science in Physics Program.
 To facilitate the process, you can apply for the scholarship as soon as you start your application for admission.
 It is possible to exclude applications for the scholarship if the grade point average (GPA) is lower than 2.4 (German grading system).

 What do I need to apply?

 Please hand in the following documents in English or with an official English translation as one pdf-file via email to firstname.lastname@example.org: